 The JOHSCs will be implemented within all areas of the University.
 This committee will be structured in accordance with the WCA and will have employer (management) and worker representatives.

-At UBC, a majority of the JOHSCs oversee either a Faculty or Department on campus.
-All administrative areas that don’t fall within those faculties or departments are combined together to form an additional JOHSC.
+At UBC, a majority of the JOHSCs oversee either a Faculty or a Department on campus.
+All administrative areas that don’t fall within those faculties or departments are combined to form an additional JOHSC.
 Despite having a multiple JOHSC structure, a JOHSC may require additional assistance with their required duties and functions.
 This assistance may be provided by Local Safety Teams (LST).

 The LSTs are not required nor governed under the WCA, but will be implemented to provide assistance on safety items and issues within their mandate and provide information, recommendations and support to the JOHSC.
 The LSTs provide operational support for health and safety at UBC by conducting inspections, identifying and recommending corrective measures regarding unsafe working conditions, assisting with incident/accident investigations and recommending health and safety initiatives for their areas of responsibility.
 In the absence of an LST, the JOHSC will assume full responsibility.